 Note: Sometimes, provisioning profile is not visible in the Code Signing section of the build settings; you may quit and relaunch the Xcode to view it in the settings.

-Also, you can write in Deployment Target, it works as user guidelines for the users, to tell them briefly about the app and its update related guidelines.
+Also, you can write in Deployment Target, it works as user guidelines for the users, to tell them briefly about the application and its update related guidelines.
 You can write a few words about your application’s deployment target, which may include the minimum version of the operating system requires, for the application to run.
 It is useful for your users, so they would be informed in advance, to prevent potential problems in the future.

 Step 7: Version Information